Nathaniel

 • How are authors, artists, and activists imagining and creating worlds that actively support humans and nonhumans most disadvantaged by anthropocentrism, neoliberalism, colonialism, and legal and juridical systems?

-• How do frameworks of multispecies entanglement and justice offer alternatives to liberal humanism?
+• How do frameworks of multispecies justice offer alternatives to liberal humanism?

-• And how do multispecies approaches that center ecological relationships and communities rearticulate the boundaries, goals, and subjects of justice?
+• And how do multispecies approaches rearticulate the boundaries, goals, and subjects of justice?

 About